Plagiarism Checker | Paraphrasing Tool | Article Rewriter Tool |

 This Password strength tester runs locally and does not send your password over the internet.

 Yes.
-Password Strength Checker by SanSEOTools is safe to use
+SanSEOTools' Password Strength Checker is safe to use

 Brute force is a method of password cracking that uses a bot to repeatedly guess random passwords until it finds the right one.
 These bots can try hundreds of passwords a second – but they are more likely to guess passwords that include dictionary words (also known as a dictionary attack) or passwords that are short.